helmiriawan/IN4252/README.md

-# IN4252 - Web Science &amp; Engineering Course
+# IN4252 - Web Science &amp; Engineering

 This is the repository for the paper assignment